Americans love taking vacations.

 5. Just 42% of those who take trips report lodging costs.

 When Americans travel inside the country, they often stay with relatives and friends.
 Only 42 percent of people who go on vacations mention the cost of their accommodation.
 Meanwhile, more than 60% of individuals who travel abroad do so by paying for their own lodging and meals.
 Over the course of a year, those who pay for housing when they travel spend an average of $2,158 on their accommodations.
-For domestic travels, lodging expenses account for about 26 percent of overall travel expenditures, while for foreign excursions, they account for 21 percent.
+Lodging expenses account for around 26 percent of total travel expenditures for domestic trips and 21 percent for overseas excursions.

 Many families in the United States have discovered other means of sleeping for less money, such as RVs, campgrounds, and longer-term rental houses.
 For domestic travels, they report spending an average of about $87 per night for accommodation and just a dollar or two extra per night for international travel.
 (Valuepenguin)